Nancy Mock, PhD

 Mock, N., Sambe, D., Brown, L., O'Manaigh, H., & Elliot, S. (2004).
 Conflict and HIV: A framework for risk assessment to prevent HIV in conflict-affected settings in Africa.
 Emerging Themes in Epidemiology, 1(6).

 Dr. Nancy Mock has over 30 years experience in the Humanitarian, Food Security and Public Health fields.
-She is a co-founding member of the DRLA, an Associate Professor in International Health and International Development as well as past Interim Executive Director for the Newcomb College Center for Research on Women at Tulane University.
+She is a faculty member of the DRLA, an Associate Professor in International Health and International Development as well as past Interim Executive Director for the Newcomb College Center for Research on Women at Tulane University.
 Dr. Mock brings a wealth of knowledge and experience to the new program.